kevzettler/kevzettler.github.com/_posts/2015-10-19-introduction_to_clojurescript.md

 execute the following command at a terminal `lein repl`

-You should get output that looks similiar to:
+You should get output that looks similar to:

 ```
 Kevins-MacBook-Pro:_posts kevzettler$ lein repl